Driven-Dissipative Bose-Einstein Condensation and the Upper Critical Dimension: Discussion

-It would be valuable to probe the field-theoretical predictions in numerical simulations.
+It would be valuable to probe the field-theoretical predictions for the driven-dissipative BEC in numerical simulations.
 To this purpose it may be useful to consider the limit $u\to\infty$ of infinitely strong two-particle loss, restricting the maximum number of bosons per site to one.
 Above the upper critical dimension, the $u$ term is RG irrelevant and should not affect the critical behavior.

 \onecolumngrid